 Hedging of currency risk.
 The Company decided to introduce two cash-flow hedges to manage the foreign exchange currency risk in revenues in line with the Company risk management policy.
-The financial instruments designated as hedging instruments are represented by bonds maturing in 2026 denominated in EUR and cross currency interest rate swaps EUR/USD (Note 18, Note 32).
-The hedged item is represented by contracted or highly probable forecasted natural gas transmission revenues denominated in foreign currencies (in USD and in EUR) that are expected to occur on a monthly basis up until 2034.
-Valuation gains and losses from hedging instruments recognised as hedge reserve in OCI will be continuously released to profit or loss within finance costs up until the repayment of the hedged item and within revenue up until 2034, which is beyond the repayment date of the hedging instruments (Note 18, Note 32).
-There was no ineffectiveness to be recorded from cash flow hedges in 2022 and 2021.
+The financial instruments designated as hedging instruments are represented by bonds maturing in 2026 denominated in EUR and cross-currency interest rate swaps EUR/USD (Note 18, Note 32).
+Due to present cessation of USD payments, the relevant part of hedge reserve was released to profit and loss in 2023 (note 32).

-In 2015, the Company introduced additional, third, cash-flow hedge.
-The financial instruments designated as hedging instruments are represented by cross currency interest rate swap EUR/CZK (Note 18, Note 32).
+In 2015, the Company introduced a third cash-flow hedge.
+The financial instruments designated as hedging instruments are represented by cross-currency interest rate swap EUR/CZK (Note 18, Note 32).
 The hedged item is represented by cash flow related to the private placement EUR bond maturing in 2026.
 Gains and losses recognised in other comprehensive income will be continuously released to profit or loss within finance costs up until 2026 (Note 18, Note 32).
-There was no ineffectiveness to be recorded from cash flow hedges in 2022 and 2021.
+There was no ineffectiveness to be recorded from cash flow hedges in 2023 and 2022.